Leading cause of cancer-related death in Swedish men

 Transforming growth factor beta (TGF-ß) plays fundamental roles in controlling cell fate, heart function and immune response.
 In cancer cells, aberrant TGF-ß signaling is frequently associated with tumor progression and the formation of metastases.
 We have identified an oncogenic TGF-ß signaling pathway that can be targeted by antibodies to prevent local invasion and metastasis of PC cells.
 There are currently many ongoing drug development programs for PC, none of which are focused on our novel target.

 Based on our research findings, we have developed a monoclonal antibody suitable for drug development in collaboration with SciLifeLab Drug Discovery and Development platform, Sweden.
 The antibody has been evaluated in our cell-based assays where it shows the desired effects.
-We are currently setting up experiments using a PC mouse model to demonstrate that metastasis of PC cells can be prevented by treatment with our antibody candidate
+We are currently setting up experiments using a PC mouse model to demonstrate that metastasis of PC cells can be prevented by treatment with our antibody candidate in vivo.

 New anti-metastatic treatment for patients with aggressive prostate cancer